jimorsm/l2tp-client/README.md

 3. health check, if ppp interface is not found or connection not available (sometimes it is not established or connection is lost) it kills this container.
 (Allowing kubernetes or docker daemon to restart it and hence re-establish connection to the vpn)

-A tiny Alpine based docker image to quickly setup an L2TP over IPsec VPN client w/ PSK.

-## Motivation
-Does your office or a client have a VPN server already setup and you just need to connect to it?
-Do you use Linux and are jealous that the one thing a MAC can do better is quickly setup this kind of VPN?
-Then here is all you need:
+# Usage

+Main parameters which needed

 1. VPN Server Address
-2. Pre Shared Key
+2. Pre Shared Key (Optional)
 3. Username
 4. Password

 ## Run
-Setup environment variables for your credentials and config:
+- Setup environment variables for your credentials and config:

     export VPN_SERVER_IPV4='1.2.3.4'
     export VPN_PSK='my pre shared key'
     export VPN_USERNAME='myuser@myhost.com'
     export VPN_PASSWORD='mypass'

-Now run it (you can daemonize of course after debugging):
+- Run it (you can daemonize of course after debugging):

     docker run --rm -it --privileged --net=host \
                -e VPN_SERVER_IPV4 \